VanishInbox

 Instant

 Reporting spam does more than train your personal filter.
 It sends signal to your email provider's global spam detection systems, helping protect millions of other users from the same senders.
-In the UK, you can also forward spam to report@phishing.gov.uk.
+In the UK, forward spam to report@phishing.gov.uk.
 In the US, forward to spam@uce.gov (Federal Trade Commission).

 8. 08